 Behavior problem solving is much different than skill work.
 Behaviors that are undesirable often stem from fear, anxiety, are deeply rooted by reinforcement histories, by past trauma, genetic predisposition, or past experiences in our dogs.
 These issues are often engrained in a dog’s behavioral repertoire and need to be addressed not by skill work (sit/down/stand/come) but by integrating behavior change procedures that change an underlying emotional response.
 A plan that addresses not only the behavior problem itself but also your dog’s emotional well-being is part of the bigger solution.

-Behavior work is conducted by Heather Mishefske, the owner of emBARK, and also one of 12 Certified Canine Behavior Consultants (CBCC-KA) in the state of Wisconsin.
-Certified by the Certification Council of Professional Dog Trainers, this credential is limited to those who have a deep understanding of learning theory, applied behavior analysis, ethology, canine body language, implementation of conditioning procedures, changes in new research, and the science of behavior and learning.
-Heather utilizes only science-based approaches in crafting a behavior plan for your dog.
+Behavior work is conducted by Heather Mishefske, the owner of emBARK is a Certified Professional Dog Trainer (CPDT-KA) and also one of 14 Certified Canine Behavior Consultants (CBCC-KA) in the state of Wisconsin.
+Certified by the Certification Council of Professional Dog Trainers, this credential is limited to those who have a deep understanding of learning theory, applied behavior analysis, applied ethology, canine body language, neurobiology of aggression, implementation of conditioning procedures, how trauma affects the brain, changes in new research, and the science of behavior and learning.
+Heather utilizes only science guided approaches in crafting a behavior plan for your dog.
+She is also serving a three year term on the board of directors with the Association for Professional Dog Training – International. the world’s largest professional dog training trade organization, and the leading voice in her industry.
+Heather also serves as a Trustee on the APDT Foundation, which supports applied scientific research on dog training and behavior and to further increase the knowledge base of the dog training profession and related fields.

 Behavior work at emBARK also follows the gold standards aligning with the American Veterinary Medical Association (AVMA), the American Animal Hospital Association (AAHA), the American Veterinary Society of Animal Behavior (AVSAB), and The American College of Veterinary Behaviorists (ACVB).
-We use force-free methods and advocate for your dog’s well-being as part of this program, as well as maintain continuing education requirements to ensure that we are developing a plan for your dog with the most progressive approaches.
+We use evidence-based methods and advocate for your dog’s well-being as part of this program, as well as maintain continuing education requirements for our certifications to ensure that we are developing a plan for your dog with the most progressive approaches.
+The science of canine behavior is ever changing and it’s incredibly important for us to stay fluent in the most current protocols, applications and procedures in treating behavior issues in canines.

 Issues that need behavior intervention plans are :